 A substantial proportion of the building replacement value is attributed to interior elements, such as carpets, interior walls, ceilings, finishings, and fixtures.
 While these elements are generally protected from hail strikes by the building's exterior envelope, there is the potential for water ingress and subsequent interior damage if the integrity of the envelope is compromised.
+To account for this dependency, a building's expected interior damage is modeled as a function of its exterior damage.

 In some instances, even when there is not any visible hail damage, there may be leaks in the roof cover that lead to damage in the attic.
 Insulation can then become saturated and cause the ceiling to collapse due to the excessive weight.
 Alternatively, moisture can build up and lead to mold growth, which may require extensive repair work.
 Empirical relationships are used to estimate the resultant interior damage given a specific degree of exterior damage to features, such as roof covering, roof deck, and windows.
 As the height of the structure increases, the contribution of interior damage from the roof diminishes and more emphasis is placed on the window damage.
+Interior damage is distributed evenly among floors.
 Similarly, roof-attached structures can increase or decrease the potential for water ingress.
 Failure of skylights or A/C units can exacerbate the water ingress.
 Alternatively, secondary water resistance membranes can reduce the risk due to water ingress.
 Unfortunately, claims data do not distinguish between exterior and interior damage.
 As a result, these relationships are based on engineering judgment and calibrated as a part of the claims-based model validation process within Verisk's model development framework.